tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 If a computer only works in terms of zeros and ones how can we use it to read and write text?
 Basically this comes down to the subject of character encodings.

-One of the most prevalent character encodings is ASCII (American Standard Code for Information Interchange).

-- Roots in telegraphic codes
+One of the most prevalent character encodings is ASCII (American Standard Code for Information Interchange), first published in 1963, has its roots in telegraphic codes.
+It is based on the English alphabet and encodes 128 characters into 7-bit integers.
+These characters include: 0-9, a-z, A-Z, the space character, punctuations symbols and control codes stemming from Teletype machines.
-- First published in 1963
-- Based on English alphabet
-- Encodes 128 characters into 7-bit integers
-- 0-9, a-z, A-Z, punctuation symbols, control codes originating from Teletype machines and a space character
-- The control characters define how text and space are processed
-- Some of the control characters are now obsolete
-- Line feed vs carriage return
-- How this now manifests itself in different operating systems
-- 8-bit
-- ISO-8859-1 (Latin 1)
-- UTF
-- ASCII is 7-bit encoding for small subset of Unicode/UCS and ASCII when preceded with a zero (to make it 8-bit) is valid UTF-8

 .. figure:: https://upload.wikimedia.org/wikipedia/commons/e/e0/ASCII_Code_Chart-Quick_ref_card.png
    :alt: ASII code chart quick reference card.